kss-node/kss-node/demo/homepage.md

 This software is a Node.js implementation of [Knyle Style Sheets](https://github.com/kneath/kss) (KSS), "a documentation syntax for CSS" that's intended to have syntax readable by humans *and* machines.
 Hence, the kss-node software can be used to create a "living style guide".

 1. Write human-readable documentation using "KSS syntax" comments.
 Can be added to CSS, Sass, LESS, or any other CSS Preprocessor files.
-2. Have `kss-node` auto-generate a style guide from your stylesheets.
+2. Have `kss-node` automatically build a style guide from your stylesheets.

 Here's an example KSS comment:
 <pre class="prettyprint linenums lang-css"><code data-language="css">/*